gregorylegarec/cozy-app-publish/README.md

 #### `--prepublish <script_path>`

 Specify custom prepublish hook to manage how the app archive is generated and uploaded.
-The script must export a asynchronous function wich has the following signature:
+The script must export a asynchronous function which has the following signature:
 ```js
 module.exports = async ({
   appBuildUrl,